sjmudd/mysql-rpm-builder/README.md

 ## Build Process

+### Simple way

+There are 3 main scripts:
+- `build`: intended to build a single rpm, used from within docker
+- `build_one`: intended to build a single rpm, used from outside docker
+- `build_all`: intended to build all rpms, used from outside docker.
+Takes no parameters.

+Typical usage would be:

+- `build_one <os> <verson>`
+- e.g. `build_one centos.8 8.0.36`

+If you don't provide either parameter you'll be prompted for valid values.

 ### Build in one go

 The **whole process** can now be done with a single command from the docker server: